jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-Biplots were used to visualize the protein with strongest loadings in PC1 and PC2, to understand what drives separation of sample groups.
+Biplots were used to visualize the protein with strongest loadings in PC1 and PC2, to understand what drove separation of sample groups.

 ---